-- (2) Threshold payments assume that the executive received a "meets expectations" performance rating and the Company achieved operating income levels at the first payout level.
+(2) Threshold payments assume that the executive received a "meets expectations" performance rating and the Company achieved operating income levels at the first payout level.
 Cash incentive awards are paid if the operating income thresholds are at least at the first payout level and the executive's performance rating is a "meets expectations," "exceeds expectations" or "outstanding."
-We consider "meets expectations" to be the threshold performance rating. - (3) Target payments assume that the executive received an "exceeds expectations" performance rating and the Company achieved operating income levels at the midpoint target level.
+We consider "meets expectations" to be the threshold performance rating.

+- (3) Target payments assume that the executive received an "exceeds expectations" performance rating and the Company achieved operating income levels at the midpoint target level.
 We consider "exceeds expectations" to be the target performance rating. - (4) Maximum payments assume that the executive received an "outstanding" performance rating and the Company achieved operating income levels at the total payout level.
-We consider "outstanding" to be the maximum performance rating. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2010, 2011 and 2012.
+We consider "outstanding" to be the maximum performance rating. - (5) Mr. Kartsotis refused all forms of compensation for fiscal years 2011, 2012 and 2013.
 Mr. Kartsotis is one of the initial investors in the Company and expressed his belief that his primary compensation is met by continuing to drive stock price growth. - (6) Consists of restricted stock units awarded pursuant to the 2008 Incentive Plan.
-These awards vest one-third each year over three years following the grant date.
+These awards vest one-third each year over three years following the grant date. - (7) Consists of stock appreciation rights awarded pursuant to the 2008 Incentive Plan.
+All awards vest one-third each year over three years following the grant date.